Most of us self-medicate to some degree to manage our emotional needs.

 I recently wrote in detail about why keeping a journal is an amazing tool for self-exploration and emotional wellness.
 Any form of writing can serve as a form of self-therapy, and as a way of making sense of our emotions and feelings.

-Change the details to something fictional, and rant to your heart’s desire about whatever is giving you grievance in your life.
+Change real-life details to something fictional and rant to your heart’s desire about whatever is giving you grievance in your life.

 Sooooooo.
-I am so terrible at drawing and painting that my brain can never comprehend that if you mix different paint colors, you will have more color range to work with.
-Still, I find it a fun and relaxing endeavor.
+I am so terrible at drawing and painting that my brain can never comprehend that if you mix different paint colours, you will have more colour range to work with.
+Still, I find it a fun and relaxing endeavour.

 I want to give myself another chance to get good at it so I will be getting lessons from a friend in exchange for wine or love.
 I want to get better than just stitching a crooked line.
 However, the feeling of making something for someone you love is the best self-medicating drug.